your-slave/goszak-monitoring-system/README.md

 You will need JDK 8+ and Apache Tomcat 8+ installed.

-In oкder to download all dependencies use the following Maven command:
+In order to download all dependencies use the following Maven command:

 ```
 $ mvn clean install